dcjulio/dcjulio.github.io/README.md

 ***
 ### PhD Research
 My research centres on a form of chaos called  <i>wild chaos</i>.
 Wild chaos is a new type of dynamics with certain robustness properties that can arise in diffeomorphisms of dimension at least three.
-The primary objective of my work is to uncover the geometric mechanisms that give rise to this abstract form of chaos in an explicit system. <br>
+The primary objective of my work is to uncover the geometric mechanisms that give rise to this abstract form of chaos in an explicit system.

 An essential ingredient in this context is a <i>blender</i>: a geometric object that appears to be higher-dimensional.
 What does a blender look like?
-As a result of my research, the image below shows an example of the destruction of a blender in a three-dimensional Henon-like family as parameters change.
-This was achieved through an algorithm developed in MATLAB (available in [[3](https://www.math.auckland.ac.nz/~hinke/preprints/cko_algorithm.html)]) to compute the one-dimensional manifolds of a map.
-This approach allows us to topologically characterise the process of a blender's emergence and shed light on how blenders lose their defining properties as parameters change.<br>
+As a result of my research, the image shows an example of the destruction of a blender in a three-dimensional Henon-like family as we vary one parameter. <br>
-<b>Supervisors:</b> [Hinke M. Osinga](https://www.math.auckland.ac.nz/~hinke/index.html) and [Bernd Krauskopf](https://www.math.auckland.ac.nz/~berndk/)

 ![Intersection points of one-dimensional manifolds as a function of xi](/assets/img/movie.gif)
 <p align="center">
 <font size="-2">The destruction of a blender in a three-dimensional Henon-like family as parameters change.</font>
 </p>
+This was achieved through an algorithm developed in MATLAB (available in [[here](https://www.math.auckland.ac.nz/~hinke/preprints/cko_algorithm.html)]) to compute the one-dimensional manifolds of a map.
+This approach allows us to topologically characterise the process of a blender's emergence and shed light on how blenders lose their defining properties as parameters change.<br>
+<b>Supervisors:</b> [Hinke M. Osinga](https://www.math.auckland.ac.nz/~hinke/index.html) and [Bernd Krauskopf](https://www.math.auckland.ac.nz/~berndk/)

 ***
 ### Publications and Preprints